Pravargav/DSA_Note/tcs_Scanner_Java.md

-### Java Scanner — Reading Strings in Different Ways
+### Java Scanner — Reading strings in different ways

 This document contains examples of reading strings using Java `Scanner`: